DogFoodAdvisor is reader supported See how

 From here the list goes on to include a number of other items.
 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of the product.

-This recipe has four notable exceptions.
+This recipe has five notable exceptions.

-First taurine, an important amino acid associated with the healthy function of heart muscle.
+First, taurine, an important amino acid associated with the healthy function of heart muscle.
 Although taurine is not typically considered essential in canines, some dogs have been shown to be deficient in this critical nutrient.

 We view the presence of taurine in this recipe as a positive addition.

-Next, this recipe contains fructooligosaccharide, an alternative sweetener3 probably used here as a prebiotic.
+Next, this recipe contains fructooligosaccharide, an alternative sweetener probably used here as a prebiotic.
 Prebiotics function to support the growth of healthy bacteria in the large intestine.

 In addition, this food includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.